 If you are replacing an older 30″ GE cooktop as part of a kitchen remodel this may be the best option for you.

 Overall, this induction cooktop offers a great layout with extra features.
 If you are seriously into cooking and like to use a variety of cooking styles you may want to give priority to the layout of burners when buying a new appliance.
+This is the best induction cooktop for its combination of a good layout with an affordable price tag.
 The GE Cafe CHP9536SJSS 36″ Built-in Induction Cooktop is a great choice.